swcarpentry/r-novice-inflammation/_episodes_rmd/06-best-practices-R.Rmd

 keypoints:
 - "Start each program with a description of what it does."
 - "Then load all required packages."
-- "Set your working directory before sourcing a script."
+- "Consider what working directory you are in when sourcing a script."
 - "Use comments to mark off sections of code."
 - "Put function definitions at the top of your file, or in a separate file if there are many."
 - "Name and style code consistently."